 If you’re a fan of the show and the wrestlers featured, then definitely give it a follow to stay up to date with what’s going on.

 So now you’re “au fait” with what’s happening on this week’s show, let’s break it down (sorry for the crappy DX reference)

 The Battle Of The Heavyweights

 Newly crowned WoS Wrestling Tag Team Champion Iestyn Rees faces off against Davey Boy Smith Jr in a true clash of the heavyweights.

 Could we see Kip Sabian become a factor in this match?
 And if so, is Bulldog Jr strong enough to fend them both off?
-Either way I’m sure that us fans will be treated to some big lads wrestling that really hasn’t been seen much on WoS Wrestling.
+Either way, I’m sure that we fans will be treated to some big lads wrestling that really hasn’t been seen much on WoS Wrestling.
 Maybe something to change for the second season?

 Viper/Ayesha – Whose The Dominant Female?

 A feud weeks in the making could come to a conclusion as these two women battle it out for supremacy of the women’s division, and probably (hopefully) become the number one contender to Kay Lee Ray’s WoS Women’s championship.